bhargavvarmasagi/GDP-Team04/README.md

 Project Charter Development: (09/06/2024)
 I've updated the information to provide a clear explanation of the problem, the reason for overcoming it, and a brief overview of the most important characteristics and functionalities.

+Research about search and filter functions: (9/9/24)
+I researched how to make a store catalog with search and filtering capabilities.
+I gathered information on how to make it user-friendly and efficient for finding products fast.
+I also explored some techniques to improve search accuracy and make filtering options easier for users.